 Solution 4: Have a game plan in the event of a low appraisal.

-Ultimately if high demand for your house drove up the price beyond market value, there’s a chance that your appraisal could come in low.
+Ultimately if high demand for your house drove up the price beyond market value, there’s a chance that your appraisal could come in the under contract value.
 If you decide not to challenge the appraisal, then be prepared to negotiate with the buyer, whether you ask them to bring additional funds to make up the difference in value or agree to lower the sale price.